jamesyang124/classswift-teacher-dashboard-demo/docs/TECHNICAL_DESIGN.md

 ## Overview

 This document contains the technical specifications and design patterns for the ClassSwift Teacher Dashboard application, including data structures, API design, and implementation details.
-Updated to reflect the completed multi-class enrollment system with normalized database schema and animation features.
+Updated to reflect the completed seat management system with websocket-based real-time updates, client-side seat assignment, and comprehensive cross-class student exclusivity.

 ## Data Structure & API Design